 It’s possible that Portfolio Recovery Associates will resort to litigation when attempting to collect a debt.
 They may even seek wage garnishment.

 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Portfolio Recovery Associates debt with the three credit reporting agencies and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Portfolio Recovery Associates again.
+They help you dispute the Portfolio Recovery Associates debt with the three credit reporting agencies and possibly get it removed from your credit report.
+It’s also possible that you never hear from or have to deal with Portfolio Recovery Associates again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove derogatory marks from your credit history that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Portfolio Recovery Associates, LLC to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Send Portfolio Recovery Associates a Debt Validation Letter